mastrolinux/final-project/backend/README.md

 ### Port Already in Use

-If port 8000 or 5432 is already in use, you can change the port mapping in `docker-compose.yml`:
+If port 8000 is already in use, you can change the port mapping in `docker-compose.yml`:

 ```yaml
 ports: